 We ran a poll and asked our readers what features they were looking for.
 After collecting 64 votes, these are the results:

 As you can see from this survey, the most looked-for features are Nice Templates (32.4%), Use My Own Domain (27.9%) and Non-Intrusive Ads (20.6%).
-Luckily, for each of these categories, we have a recommendation: Wix has the best templates, Ucraft allows you to use your own domain name for free and Webnode has the least-intrusive ad of all site builders.
+While none of the website builders allow you to use your own domain for free any more, Wix offers excellent free templates, and Hubspot and Webflow’s ads are relatively subtle.

 GoDaddy is a giant in the domain name and web hosting business, so it’s no surprise that they’d offer their very own website builder, too.
 It’s called GoDaddy Websites + Marketing, and while it’s seen a few revamps over the past few years, this latest version now comes with some handy new features – and a free plan, too.